workjs/workjs/README.md

 * Logging: detailed logging - messages, access, debugging with time stamps
 * Reload: automatically (watch your files) or manually reload on changes without server restart

+WorkJS does not care about old browsers and requires PostgreSQL 9.5!

 ## Quick Start

 ### Installation

 You need a working node.js installation and npm to install WorkJS.

-You also need a PostgreSQL database server (9.3 or newer) with a new database.
+You also need a PostgreSQL database server (9.5) with a new database.

 For a quick start install the WorkJS package and create a boilerplate application.
 Edit app.js to match your PostgreSQL server and database name.